 NOTE 1: If a tool does not construct the message in this way, the initial portion of the message that a viewer displays where UI space is limited might not be understandable.

 NOTE 2: The rationale for these guidelines is that the SARIF format is intended to make it feasible to merge the outputs of multiple tools into a single user experience.
 A uniform approach to message authoring enhances the quality of that experience.

+A SARIF post-processor SHOULD NOT modify line break sequences (except perhaps to adapt them to a particular viewing environment).
+A SARIF viewer SHOULD break the line in its display when it encounters a line break sequence.

 Formatted messages